In this Article

 What Are the Benefits of Hydrocortisone Cream for Infants?

 Hydrocortisone cream offers several benefits to children with inflammatory skin conditions.
 It takes care of various skill ailments by calming the external symptoms such as inflammation, heat rash, redness, itchiness and so on.
 It also provides relief from eczema, insect bites, dermatitis, and more.

 Hydrocortisone is easily available over-the-counter.
-The 1% cream is meant for children who are older than two, but it is safe even for babies if used sparingly and for very short periods of time.
+Only one per cent of the cream is meant for children who are older than two, but it is safe even for babies if used sparingly and for very short periods of time.
 In severe cases, doctors recommend applying a higher concentration hydrocortisone cream to babies, but if your baby has some skin condition and you want to use hydrocortisone to treat it, consult with your doctor first.

 In What Forms Are Hydrocortisone Cream Available?

 There are two versions of hydrocortisone cream available.
 One of them is an ointment, which is available in three concentrations, 0.5%, 1%, and 2.5%.
 The other is in cream form and is available in the same concentrations.